 And, well to me “What the hell,” sounded like a relief compared to my harsher prayers the day before.

-Now Jesus’ mission on earth did allow us to know God more deeply, and I truly believe that.
+did allow us to know God more deeply, and I truly believe that.
 But now I understand it on a deeper level.

 Jesus came to change what it means to be a king, what it means to rule.
 I wish I could just lay this out as if it were points of a sermon, but that’s not how the church service worked, and that’s now how this was revealed to me.
 I’m not even sure if I can write it well.